Eyoel-gebre/Breadth-First-pathfinding-visualizer/README.md

 The app isn't anywhere near perfect, and still has some issues.
 (Make sure you install pygame beforehand)

-Please leave a start if you found it interesting.
+Please leave a star if you found it interesting.